Cross Stitch Tips For Large Projects

 Keeping Track of Your Stitches

-Imagine nearing the end of your project when you realize it won’t fit on the piece of fabric.
+Imagine nearing the end of your project and realizing it won’t fit on the fabric.
 Or you miscount some stitches only to realize your mistake many hours later!

-Planning out your approach for stitching a pattern is very important, and this next section will go over a couple of methods that will help you keep track of your stitches, catch mistakes early, and sometimes completely avoid them.
+Planning your approach to stitching a pattern is very important, and this next section will go over a couple of methods to help you keep track of your stitches, catch mistakes early, and sometimes completely avoid them.

 Ultimately, all of these methods are suggestions; there is no right or wrong way to go about them.
-But I’m sure one of them is sure to be useful.
+But I’m sure one of them will be useful!

 Cross Stitch Gridding